ftramer/slalom/README.md

 REAL-WORLD DATA OR COMPUTATION!**

-This software is a proof-of-concept meant for performance testing of the SLALOM framework ONLY.
+This software is a proof-of-concept meant for performance testing of the Slalom framework ONLY.
 It is full of security vulnerabilities that facilitate testing, debugging and performance measurements.
 In any real-world deployment,